Micro Credit

 }

-This script in the ErgoScript is to be compiled into a syntax tree (which is to be written into the blockchain in a serialized form) by binding it with concrete values for variables (pubkeyA, pubkeyB, pubkeyC, pubkeyD, spendingContract1Hash, spendingContract2Hash). spendingContract1Hash is a hash of (serialized) equipment spending script which will be provided below, spendingContract2Hash is a hash of construction spending script.
+This ErgoScript script is to be compiled into a syntax tree (which is written into the blockchain in a serialized form) by binding it with concrete values for variables (pubkeyA, pubkeyB, pubkeyC, pubkeyD, spendingContract1Hash, spendingContract2Hash). spendingContract1Hash is a hash of the (serialized) equipment spending script, which will be provided below; spendingContract2Hash is a hash of the construction spending script.

 The equipment spending script is below: